OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/introduction/introduction.md

 ## GeoMap ##

 A GeoMap is a configurations for a map, to be displayed in the GeoProcessor and web applications.
-See the [GeoMapPropject section](#geomapproject) for overview of maps.
+See the [GeoMapProject section](#geomapproject) for overview of maps.
-Each
+Each GeoMapProject can contain one or more maps, which each contain one or more groups of GeoLayerView, which include GeoLayer and symbol information.

 ## GeoMapProject ##

 A GeoMapProject defines configurations for maps, to be displayed in the GeoProcessor and web applications.
 It is conceptually equivalent to QGIS (`qgs`) and ArcGIS map projects (`mxd`) file.
-However, the GeoProcess GeoMapProject is a light-weight JSON file that contains relatively minimal configuration information.
+However, the GeoProcessor GeoMapProject is a light-weight JSON file that contains relatively minimal configuration information.
-It is envisioned that GeoMapProjects will be used to define map configurations for the following cases, which will be implemented over time:
+GeoMapProjects are used to define map configurations for the following cases, which support various applications.

+**<p style="text-align: center;">
+GeoMapProject Types
+</p>**

 | **GeoMapProject Type** | **Description** |
 | -- | -- |